lukexor/pix-engine/README.md

 pix-engine = "0.2.0"
 ```

-The default driver is sdl2.
+The default renderer is sdl2.
 Future versions will support wasm.
 To use it:

 ```
 pix-engine = {
   version = "0.2.0",
   default-features = false,
-  features = ["wasm-driver"],
+  features = ["wasm-renderer"],
 }
 ```